sonalsharma5990/CourseProject/README.md

 ## Abstract

 As part of our final project for CS410 Text Information Systems, we are reproducing paper "Topic Modeling Framework with Time Series Feedback".
+We chose to reproduce experiment of *2000 U.S. Presidential election campaign* due to its low data size.
 We followed the steps and algorithm as mentioned in the paper and were able to get results which are very similar to results provided in the paper.
 With this project, we learnt about Topic Modeling and how topic modeling combined with TimeSeries feedback can be used to explain the relation between text and nontext timeseries.